When it comes to Hotel Photography time is money.

 The Need: is based on the environment and similar look to the other room visuals.

-For example, in Las Vegas, we often photograph the hotel rooms and suites at dusk (twilight) to accommodate the glowing view of the famous Las Vegas strip when you can see the premium views the premium rooms view.
+For example, in Las Vegas, we often photograph the hotel rooms and suites at dusk (twilight) to accommodate the glowing view of the famous Las Vegas strip where you can see the premium views of the premium rooms view.

-In Berlin or Hamburg, we most probably will photograph the rooms in the day time to showcase the cityscape with famous skyline.
+In Berlin or Hamburg, we most probably will photograph the rooms in the daytime to showcase the cityscape with the famous skyline.

-It’s important to share a similar look of time of the day to keep the consistency trough the entire portfolio, it is more natural to the eye to compare rooms shoot at the same time of the day.
+It’s important to share a similar look of the time of the day to keep the consistency throughout the entire portfolio, it is more natural to the eye to compare rooms shot at the same time of the day.